 morrissey college of arts and sciences

-An interdisciplinary minor in the Morrissey College of Arts and Sciences must consist of six courses or 18 credits (a combination of three-or-more credit courses) for the graduating class of 2014 or later and must include either a required introductory course or a concluding seminar or project.
+An interdisciplinary minor in the Morrissey College of Arts and Sciences must consist of 18 credits from a combination of three-or-more credit courses or six courses totaling 18 credits (at the discretion of the minor program) and must include either a required introductory course or a concluding seminar or project.
 Some programs require both.
 The minor should aim for a coherent shape appropriate to the subject matter and offer courses that give students a definite sense of movement, from a beginning to a middle and an end, from introductory to advanced levels, or from general to specialized treatments.

 Each minor will be administered by a coordinating committee, consisting of a director appointed by the Dean and at least two additional members who represent departments included in the minor.